 Venice is famous for its narrow streets and those same tight angles can also make it hard to photograph without the right equipment.
-I used Fujifilm X-T1 (camera) and two wide-angle lenses: Fujinon XF 16mm f1.4 and Fujinon XF 23mm f2 WR .
-You don’t need these lenses in particular, but I definitely recommend bringing along a lens that’ll let you fit in some of Venice’s famous landmarks.
+I used this awesome Fujifilm wide-angle lens.
+You don’t need this lens in particular, but I definitely recommend bringing along a lens that’ll let you fit in some of Venice’s famous landmarks.

 Go beyond the Venice city limits

 Did you know that some of the most famous sights of Venice are actually found on nearby islands?
 Murano and Burano are both colorful islands a short boat ride away.

 Without further ado, here are some of the best photography locations in Venice.

 Ponte di Rialto (Rialto Bridge) / Canal Grande (Grand Canal)